 Central Office (9461 LBJ Freeway, Suite 100, Dallas, TX 75243)

-- Individual consultations are provided in person at our office on a first-come, first-served basis Tuesday through Saturday (except the last Saturday of the month.)
+- Individual consultations are provided in person at our office on a first-come, first-served basis Monday through Saturday.

 - Each individual will receive a numbered ticket upon arrival, beginning at 7:30 a.m.

 - You must have a scheduled appointment in order to be served by our staff at the West Dallas location.
-We currently do not accept walk-in’s.
+We currently accept walk-ins on Wednesdays.